PowerPixel/automated-kube-the-harder-way/README.md

 This cluster runs by default on 3 worker nodes and 3 control nodes, each with 2 vCPUs and 2GB of RAM.

-Additionally, there's a gateway machine that holds the DNS server for the network, load balancing VIP for kube control nodes, and which will later on in this project bear the MetalLB for Ingress communication from Internet to the pods.
+Additionally, there's a gateway machine that holds the DNS/DHCP server for the network, load balancing nginx for kube control nodes, as well  and which will later on in this project bear the MetalLB for Ingress communication from Internet to the pods.

 This gateway machine also serves as a bastion for Ansible execution and is used as a control machine for the cluster with `kubectl`.